Robert Odell, Jr. is the senior video editor for the Take Me Back to Beale project, a 100-year chronicle of Beale Street History.

 From the 1920s through the 1950s, in Memphis, Tennessee, seeing crowds of white folks on Beale Street was an unusual occurrence.
 On Thursday nights, however, white patrons came out of the woodwork for the black, star-studded Midnight Rambles.

-The Midnight Rambles were held at the Palace Theater on Beale Street and featured some of the world's greatest black entertainers.
-Because the entertainment was so extraordinary, white patrons were solicited to attended the normally all-black venue on Thursday nights.
-On Thursday nights the theater switched from black to whites only.
+The Midnight Rambles were held at the Palace Theatre on Beale Street and featured some of the world's greatest black entertainers.
+Because the entertainment was so extraordinary, white patrons were solicited to attend the normally all-black venue on Thursday nights.
+On those nights, the theater switched from black to whites only.

 The all-white crowds, mostly male, were often outrageously wild and woolly and drunk.